ikhomyakov/mapbox-gl-js-docs/docs/pages/example/animate-point-along-line.md

 This example animates the position of a point by updating a GeoJSON source on each frame.

-The application first defines the animation as a GeoJSON object.
+It first defines the animation as a GeoJSON object.
 Then it adds a [GeoJSON type source](/mapbox-gl-js/style-spec/sources/#geojson) referring to that GeoJSON, and adds a [circle type layer](/mapbox-gl-js/style-spec/layers/#circle) that uses that source.
 Finally, it starts the animation to continuously update the GeoJSON object, resulting in a moving circle on the map.

 {{ <Example html={html} {...this.props} /> }}